Infante Alfonso of Spain, Duke of Galliera

 Alfonso with his eldest son, Alvaro, 1910. source: Wikipedia

 Alfonso was named Chief of Staff of the Spanish Air Force in early 1931, but less than two months later, the Second Spanish Republic was declared, and he was exiled to London.
 Upon his return in 1932, he was taken prisoner and held in Western Sahara.
-At the beginning of 1933, Alfonso, along with 30 other prisoners, escaped by boat and traveled to Lisbon, Portugal.
+At the beginning of 1933, Alfonso and thirty other prisoners escaped by boat and traveled to Lisbon, Portugal.

 In 1937, Alfonso returned to Spain and was made head of the aerial forces of General Franco.
-He was created General at the end of the war, and later Brigadier General.
+He was created General at the end of World War II, and later Brigadier General.
 In 1945, in support of demands to restore the monarchy, Alfonso resigned from the Spanish military.

-Having lost their former properties during the War, Alfonso and Beatrice settled at a new home, El Botánico, in Sanlúcar de Barrameda, Spain.
+Having lost their former properties, Alfonso and Beatrice settled at a new home El Botánico in Sanlúcar de Barrameda, Spain.
 Unlike King Alfonso and Queen Victoria Eugenie, The Duke and Duchess of Galliera were able to remain in Spain for the rest of their lives.

 Alfonso died on August 6, 1975 at El Botánico in Sanlúcar de Barrameda, Spain.
 He is buried with his wife at the Convent of the Capuchin Fathers in Sanlúcar de Barrameda, Spain.